benjaminfloyd/atl-wdi-10/morning_exercises/unit_02/pseudocode/README.md

 #### The Pseudocode:
 ```
-- Find the distance of the earth circumference in miles
+- Find the distance of the earth circumference in miles.
+24,901mi
-- Calculate the # of gallons used to travel around the earth
+- Calculate the # of gallons used to travel around the earth 24.9
   - circumference / MPG (miles per gallon)
 - Calculate the cost:
   - total gallons used * cost of fuel